Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_D.md

-First Testing Login and Register UI Buttons
+First Testing of Login and Register UI Buttons
 ------------------

 ![](Login1.gif)